michael-silva/angular-simple-admin/README.md

 # Simple Admin

-A simple angular2 model of a admin system
+A simple Angular model of a admin system

 ## next steps
 Register User